Nizar Ibrahim, Ph.D

 Over the last decade I have led several paleontological expeditions to Africa's Sahara desert, in search of some of the most enigmatic fossil assemblages.
 This work has been featured in Science, National Geographic, The Wall Street Journal, Discover Magazine, and many other high-impact publications.

 I am passionate about the public understanding of science.
 Over the last decade, I have reached millions of people around the globe, using a multitude of formats, including high-profile speaking tours, exhibits, educational videos, and books.
 I am also a speaker with the renowned National Geographic speakers bureau, reaching large audiences across North America.

-Portland, OR, National Geographic Live!
+Cheyenne, WY, National Geographic Live!

-Modesto, CA, National Geographic Live!
+The Villages, FL, National Geographic Live!

-Hartford, CT, National Geographic Live!
+Worcester, MA, National Geographic Live!

 NEWS AND UPDATES

 A very different kind of world.
 Unearthing the lost world of Africa's dinosaurs.

 USA Science and Engineering Festival: Discovering dinosaurs in Africa